State of Alaska

 Practice social distancing by staying at least 6 feet away from others.

 Wear a face covering while indoors and whenever social distancing is challenging.

-Practice strict social distancing by avoiding large crowds and indoor spaces.
+Practice strict social distancing for at least five days by avoiding large crowds and indoor spaces.

 Check other local, borough, or state restrictions.